-I'm celebrating 23 years in full-time practice this year.
+I'm celebrating 25 years in full-time practice this year.
 I was educated in the northeast, where I earned my Ph.D. in clinical psychology from Teachers College, Columbia University.
 I did my predoctoral internship at Kings County Hospital/SUNY Downstate Health Sciences Center in Brooklyn.
 The emphasis in New York City was on modern psychoanalytic approaches, and I also discovered dialectical behavior therapy in my work with pain sufferers.
 My postdoctoral fellowship was at Bacharach Institute for Rehabilitation near Atlantic City, where I deepened my understanding of mind-body medicine.
 After moving to Gainesville, I added EMDR to the mix, traveling to keep up with its evolution into an attachment-focused approach.
 Mastery of this type of treatment has allowed me to help all kinds of patients move past old disturbances when talking isn't enough.
 I have also completed Level 3 Gottman Method Couple Therapy training, and I let this approach inform my work.